The Legal Bits

 Making changes to our courses

 Our courses are reviewed annually and are continuously refined to ensure that in both subject expertise and content, and in course delivery, we provide an excellent student experience.
+Find out more in the Terms and conditions document

 Your right to cancel your contract and withdraw from the University